 The College does not provide personal health insurance coverage for students.
 All Health Sciences students are required to carry some type of personal health insurance.
 Proof of insurance is required prior to the start of each semester and must be uploaded to Castle Branch.
 If a program does not start a clinical until a later semester, proof of insurance will be required prior to the start of the semester the clinical is scheduled for.
 Information about low cost student health insurance is available at www.ejsmith.com.
-Should medical care be required, such as with an accidental Needlestick, the student is responsible for all costs of treatment/medical care unless covered under the accident insurance policy described below.
+Should medical care be indicated, such as with an accidental needle stick, the student is responsible for all costs of treatment/medical care unless covered under the student's health insurance policy.
 This is a requirement of our clinical affiliates and cannot be waived.
 Medicare and Medicaid is acceptable.
 The student's name must appear on the card, or a letter from the insurance company confirming coverage is required.